DefenseStorm/tenableScanResults/README.md

-NOTE: This integration is not ready for prudoction use yet.
+NOTE: This integration is not ready for prodoction use yet.
 Contact Alex if you want to play with it.

 Tenable.io Integration for DefenseStorm